Achievable logoAchievable logo

 Muscle structure and function

 • Tendon attachment: Tendons connect muscles to the periosteum (a connective tissue covering bones).
-Muscle contractions pull on the tendon and the bone.
+When the muscle contracts, it pulls on the tendon, which pulls on the bone.

 • Limb muscles attachments: Proximal (closer to the trunk) and distal (farther from the trunk); referred to as origin and insertion, respectively.